Blog

 I took the view that these were the most relevant to my company and the values that clients would be most interested in.
 By 2008, my values-based approach to business gained sufficient attention that I was asked to write a short article for a regional enterprise network on how values can inform business.
 An edited extract of this article can be viewed below.

 In particular, I was reminded of just how much the value of equality had shaped my career choices.
-For example, my initial decision for mch to exclusively serve charitable organisations and social enterprises was, in part, driven by a desire to provide a level of support and expertise that such organisations wouldn’t otherwise be able to afford.
+For example, my initial decision for mch to serve charitable organisations and social enterprises was, in part, driven by a desire to provide a level of support and expertise that such organisations wouldn’t otherwise be able to afford.
+My subsequent decision to selectively serve some private sector organisations was, in part, taken to cross-subsidise some of mch’s work with charities and assist society more broadly e.g. through enabling increased volunteering and charitable donations.
 Furthermore, a key motivator in taking on the role of Chief Executive of Rumbalara, the indigenous sporting and community development organisation in Australia, was to assist a community that had been deprived of equality of opportunity.

 A key outcome of this experience has been to be more public about mch’s broader values and to use my business to promote them.
 For example, the value of equality informs the pricing of mch’s online courses and the appeal to support equality of opportunity in learning and development that features within them.
 I’ve also experienced the positive impact that can come from engaging with organisations with differing values.
 In addition to clarifying what’s really important, experiencing differing perspectives can help bring about positive changes in thinking and acting.